 - Learn about medical procedures and practices through classes (talleres) taught by local doctors with whom you will be working (mandatory)

-- In your free time, explore the beautiful and historically rich city of Santo Domingo as well as other regions of the Dominican Republic
+- In your free time, explore the beautiful and historically rich cities as well as the different regions of the Dominican Republic

 - Have opportunities to interact directly with the people of the Dominican Republic, both in and out of the hospital